Diet: The Importance of HAY!

 RABBITS LOVE TO EAT.
 There’s no question about it.
 They love to munch, chew and devour their favorite food.
 It’s also a fun sight to see them eat!
 But don’t get their cuteness tempt you to give them too many fruits or too much rabbit pellets!
-Rabbits need a healthy and balanced diet to live and stay healthy.
+Rabbits need a healthy and balanced diet to live long and stay healthy.

 For young rabbits below a year old, it’s important to remember that they have very sensitive tummies.
 Introducing new foods like vegetables and fruits should be done slowly and at certain months.
 Here’s a basic guide to a young rabbit’s diet.